nextstepitt/standard-course-template/README.md

 ### Sections

-Each chapter folder contains two or more LaTeX sections files: section-0.tex, section-1.tex, section-2.tex, section-3.tex section-lab.tex.
+Each chapter folder contains two or more LaTeX sections files: section-0.tex, section-1.tex, section-2.tex, section-3.tex, and section-lab.tex.
 There may or not be a section-2 or section-3, but there should never be more than three sections (rule of threes).
 The lab section is optional, it depends on the type of material being prepared.